ColOfAbRiX/the-road-to-fp/03_case_classes.md

 ## Case objects

-All around the material there is a little thing that is not well mentioned and that are case objects.
-Case objects are the same thing as case classes but for objects and this means that there is only one instace of the case object in your scope.
+In the material available online there is a little construct that is not well mentioned and that is case objects.
+Case objects are the same thing as case classes but for objects and this means that there is only one instance of the case object in your scope.

 ```scala
 case object Singleton